Šujica, Tomislavgrad

-Šuica ([ˈʃuːitsa]) (or Šujica ([ˈʃuːjitsa])) is a village in the municipality of Tomislavgrad in western Bosnia and Herzegovina.
+Šuica ([ˈʃuːitsa]) (or Šujica ([ˈʃuːjitsa])) is a village in the Municipality of Tomislavgrad in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.

 The village is named after the river Šuica.
-The very name, signifies not only the settlement but also the area of Šuica Valley around the upper course of the river where there are several villages situated at the crossroads of Bosnia, Dalmatia and Herzegovina.
+The very name signifies not only the settlement but also the area of Šuica Valley around the upper course of the river where there are several villages situated at the crossroads of Bosnia, Dalmatia and Herzegovina.

 In this article, the name "Šuica" is used for the whole area of the Šuica Valley.
 The citations referring to the central village of the Valley will be noted as "Šuica (village)".

 History

 Area of the Šujica Valley was inhabited at least since the time of the Illyrians.
 Among the few remains of the Illyrian tribe Delmatae there are several tombs.
 More archaeological remains date from the time of Roman rule in this area.
-Through the Valley passed the Roman trade and military road connecting cities of Salona and Servitium.
+Through the Valley passed the Roman trade and military road connecting the cities of Salona and Servitium.
 It passed east of the river Šujica source in Stržanj where a fortress that served as a watchtower was located.

 During the Middle Ages, Šuica was mostly part of the Kingdom of Croatia and partly part of the Bosnian Kingdom.
 The Ottoman Empire conquered Šuica at the beginning of the 16th century.

 The name of Šuica was first mentioned in 1516 in the Ottoman census of taxpayers as a settlement in nahiye Kupres in the kadiluk of Neretva.
 The census mentions the village Šuica with seven Christian houses.
-Fifteen years later, the second list mentions 34 residents of Šuica who serves as guardians of the gorge (probably Stržanj) and were thus exempt from all taxes except the one for cereals.
+Fifteen years later, the second list mentions 34 residents of Šuica who serve as guardians of the gorge (probably Stržanj) and were thus exempt from all taxes except the one for cereals.